iiSpectre/APK-Extraction-Script/README.md

 * Which APK is currently being extracted
 * When the script is finished, and where the output directories to the created folders are

-Note: this script has been tested successfully with Samsung, HTC, and Xiaomi Firmware, and may work with most firmware from other Android devices.
+Note: this script has been tested successfully with Samsung, HTC, Pixel, and Xiaomi Firmware, and may work with most firmware from other Android devices.

 https://github.com/user-attachments/assets/3afa5e42-1d17-46e5-947e-9ffc458a7717